hiroko-gion/NYC-Housing-Quality-DataWarehouse/README.md

 - Integrate Housing Maintenance Code Violations data to identify high-risk areas.
 - Provide insights into housing conditions and code violations across the five boroughs.

+## Key Performance Indicators (KPIs)
+1.  **Time Series Analysis of Housing Complaint Types:** <br>
+    Track the volume of each complaint type by month or year to detect any seasonal patterns or emerging issues.

+2.  **Top 10 Properties With Complaints:** <br>
+     Identify the top 10 buildings/properties that receive the highest frequency of service requests, indicating potential chronic issues.

+3.  **Average Time to Close A Violation Across Categories:** <br>
+     Calculate the average time when a violation is reported until it's marked as closed.
+This will give insight into the efficiency of the remediation process.

 ## Datasets

 1. **311 Service Requests Dataset:**